 Here’s what my little swatch looks like to give you an idea of what a few rows will look like.
 To see this stitch in action, be sure to scroll down a bit for the video…happy stitching!

-Click below to watch the video on how to work the back post double crochet stitch:
+Watch the video on how to work the back post double crochet stitch:

 Here’s the video too showing how to work the front post double crochet stitch too: